 Also, if you are not passionate about drumming then you might come across as boring & uninteresting...................

-In this day & age that we live in online activity is a must.
+Online activity is a must.
 You should have a basic website that people can find when looking up “(city) drum lessons”, AND “drum lessons (city)”.
-This is important and both Google searches can come up quite differently.
-People will either search for their city’s name and then the work “drum lessons”, or vice versa.
 Do a basic read on SEO optimization.
 This is not a daunting task and can do wonders for you getting calls for lessons.
-If you do a proper layout for your website you can easily make it to page one when people search for drum lessons in your town or city, which will boost the phone calls dramatically.
+If you do a proper layout for your website you can easily make it to page one of Google, which will boost your leads dramatically.

 Another topic to discuss is your social media presence.
 Again, it doesn’t need to be anything fancy, but making Facebook and Instagram pages and posting twice per week can boost your visibility dramatically, and helps your SEO as well by putting a website link in your social media profiles, and sometimes promoting your site on drumming Facebook groups.
 In my city there is a Facebook group called “Montreal Drummers Union”.
 Am I active on this page?
 Of course!
 I check it twice per week, liking posts that I think are cool, and commenting on posts when I feel like contributing.
-And every two weeks I post a link to my studio.
-Whether I post directly to the homepage, or the video page, or my blog, I just do a small thing to promote what I do.
 And guess what?
 It works!
 I get amateur and professional drummers alike connecting with me for lessons, as a direct result of my social media activity.

 Word of mouth is still important, and I regularly get students through referrals.
 But gone are the days where we can ignore the internet, if you choose to then you will suffer by not having as many students........